While a dog sprayed by skunk does not need emergency veterinary attention, it does present an urgent need for resolution to the dog parent!

 - Use a squirt bottle of sterile saline solution to liberally clean and flush out the eyes.

-- Once you are quite certain that you have flushed out the irritating matter, use a cotton swab to clear out any other remaining debris in the eyes.
+- Once you are quite certain that you have flushed out the irritating matter, use a cotton ball to clear out any other remaining debris in the eyes.

 - Then place a few drops of eye drops in the eyes to reduce discomfort and possible inflammation.